The First Appointment

 How much does each appointment cost?

-The initial consultation is an extended 90 minute evaluation appointment which includes beginning a plan of care while follow-up appointments are typically 1 therapy hour.
+The initial consultation is an extended 90 minute evaluation appointment which includes a thorough assessment as well as beginning a plan of care.
+Follow-up appointments are typically a 60 minute therapy hour.

 Phone calls longer than 5 minutes will be charged a prorated rate of $200/hr.
 If brief phone calls are frequent, they will be added together and charged the prorated fee.